Welcome. I am James McGillis.

 To continue our theme, do you remember the Rocket OldsmobileYou do not hear much about rockets anymore, unless they use 5000-year-old Chinese guidance technology, as fired by Hamas No hydraulic boost needed there!
 Of course, do not forget the high-tech Israeli rockets that seem to reprogram themselves to take out apartment buildings full of (formerly) extended families in Gaza.
 Is this the "Revenge of the Rockets" or perhaps the ultimate extension of the 1950s MidEast Crisis?

 Do you recognize this "Old Friend"?
-Yes, she is the one who started it all - the "Space Race" that is.
+Yes, Sputnik is the one that started it all - the "Space Race in the 1950s" that is.
 It is one of six spare Sputniks, left over after "bigger, better, more, longer, lower, wider" (kudos to GM for their last original concept) satellite technology took over.
-We traded with the Russians (did we not call them the "Ruskies" in the old days?) for two Russian names to be placed in the Rocket Science Hall of FameIronically, she is not much bigger than the now infamous Michael Jordan-signed basketball that Madeline Albright supposedly bounce-passed to Kim Jung Il as an enticement for him to give up his nuclear arms if not missile) ambitions.
+We traded with the Russians (did we not call them the "Ruskies" in the old days?) for two Russian names to be placed in the Rocket Science Hall of FameIronically, she is not much bigger than the now infamous Michael Jordan-signed basketball that Madeline Albright supposedly bounce-passed to Kim Jong Il as an enticement for him to give up his nuclear arms if not his missile ambitions.
 She (Sputnik, not Madeline) still looks good, after all these years.
 Is anyone out there old enough to remember the fear that she (Sputnik) struck in the hearts of Americans?
 We dreamed about stainless steel basketballs falling on us from the sky.
 It was scary enough to have millions of us school kids doing drop & cover drillsBe sure to cover your eyes so that you won't be "blinded by the light" as you are vaporized.

 For whatever reason, I did not take any pictures of the bent/spent, rusty/trusty German V-2 Rocket engine that they had dug up out of the White Sands of New Mexico, but you would be amazed to see its gyro-controlled, vectored-thrust, multi-nozzle rocket engine.
 This is not bad for 1938 "technology".
 You gotta love the German sense of style, in those days.
 Their WW-II (The Big One) combat helmets became the stylistic prototype for Darth Vader's "hat" in Star Wars (Episodes 1, 3, 5, 7 & 9, but not 2, 4, 6 & 8, where he sported a French Beret).
 Sorry, I did not mean to bring up the French.
 For those who are still hoping we find WMDs in Iraq, I know it is a sore subject.

-This little Ramjet test-bed was recyclable, unlike the multi-billion dollar single-use rockets we continue using to build Ronald Reagan's International Space Station.
+The Lockheed X7A Ramjet test-bed pictured here was recyclable, unlike the multi-billion dollar single-use rockets we continue using to build Ronald Reagan's International Space Station.
 Is anyone out there old enough to remember Ronald Reagan?
 Let us talk about the subject of "Make Work".
 One re-supply mission to the aging boondoggle "Space Station" probably costs more than Hoover Dam and the Lend-Lease of the Marshall Plan, put together.
 Those references are for you WW-II fans, who find it odd that we could beat the real Axis Powers in about four years, but cannot remember exactly who the "Axis of Evil" includes...
 Let us see; would that be North Korea, Iran...
 Darfur?
 Afghanistan?, Nicaragua?, Venezuela?, Syriana?

 Meanwhile, back here on Mother Earth, and especially in Iran and North Korea, what will the "real future" bring?
-(Can you say, "Bring 'em on" with a straight face?)
+(After six years with #43 as president, can you say, "Bring 'em on" with a straight face?)

 As Doris Day so aptly sang, "Que Sera, Sera...
 What will be, will be.
 The future's not ours to see.
 Que sera, sera".
 For you Arizona residents, please pardon the use of the Spanish language.
 As of the time of this writing, your Official Language is English (the King's English?) and don't forget it.
 However, back to Doris; any woman who can single-handedly land a DC-6 at San Francisco Airport on only two bounces has my vote for president (hometown girl Nancy Pelosi and New Yorker(?)
 Hillary Clinton, eat your hearts out).
 With it being too late in the game to have Rock Hudson as her VP, is Tab Hunter still available for a draft as Doris' running mate?